frappe/insights_docs/docs/query/script-query-editor.md

 ![Script Query Editor](./images/script-query-editor.png)

-You need to be familiar with Frappe Framework's Server Scripts in order to make best use of the Script Query Editor.
-You can learn more about Server Scripts in the [Server Scripts](/docs/user/en/guides/basics/server-scripts) section.
+You need to be familiar with Frappe Framework's Script API in order to make best use of the Script Query Editor.
+You can learn more about the Script API [here](https://frappeframework.com/docs/user/en/desk/scripting/script-api).

 ::: warning
 **Dashboard Filters** are not supported with the queries created using the Script Query Editor.